 Trinity Anglican School is an independent, coeducational school based on Christian values.
 We often discuss what it means to be part of the independent school sector, and the importance of our Anglican ethos and Christian values, but discussions around the benefits of coeducation are not as common.

 One of our culture statements is “The TAS community displays tolerance and respect for difference”.
-You can see this walking through the playground, with the range of cultures, religions and races represented in our student body.
-This is something we value highly and is linked to a global outlook that educates our students to think outside their own background and experiences.
+You can see this walking through the playground, with the range of cultures, religions, and races represented in our student body.
+This is something we value highly and is linked to a global outlook that educates our students to think outside their own backgrounds and experiences.

 Coeducation – The Academic argument